 a.
 The action of engaging or the state of being engaged: engagement in diplomacy.

 b.
-The condition of being in gear: engagement of the transmission.
+The condition of being in working position: engagement of the transmission.

 a.
 A mutual promise to get married.

 b.
 The period during which this promise is kept: a long engagement.

 3. A pledge or obligation: meeting one's engagements.

 4. A promise or agreement to be at a particular place at a particular time: a dinner engagement.

 a.
 Employment, especially for a specified time: his engagement with the firm.